Chicken Thigh Cutlets | Cooking tips & recipes

 Which is healthier - chicken breast or chicken thighs?

-Chicken is the healthiest choice of all meats and is a great source of lean protein.
+Chicken is one of the healthiest choices of meats and is a great source of lean protein.
 The debate regarding which chicken cut is best has gone on for many years.
 Some people prefer chicken breast and others think chicken thighs are better.

 Chicken breasts are low in fat and high in protein making them a great choice for those on a low fat diet, as long as you remove the skin before cooking and don't cook in fat.
 They are a good source of phosphorus needed for healthy bones and teeth and Vitamin B3 which helps reduce tiredness and fatigue.